voxpupuli/puppet-icingaweb2/README.md

 }
 ```

-#### Puppetdb
+#### PuppetDB
-You can configure director to query one or more PuppetDB servers.
+You can configure Director to query one or more PuppetDB servers.

-Example: set up puppetdb module and configure two SSL keys
+Example: Set up the PuppetDB module and configure two custom SSL keys
 ``` puppet
 $certificates = {'pupdb1' => {
                    :ssl_key => '-----BEGIN RSA PRIVATE KEY----- abc...',